-Whilst this activity is not targeted to Aboriginal populations, the PHN supports the principles of the Gayaa Dhuwi (Proud Spirit) Declaration, which will be embedded in service models and adhered to in the development and delivery of services.
+Whilst this activity is not targeted to Aboriginal people, the principles of the Gayaa Dhuwi (Proud Spirit) Declaration will be embedded in service models and adhered to in the development and delivery of services.
 Commissioned services will be expected to ensure cultural safety and equality of care for Aboriginal and Torres Strait Islander people (including Aboriginal Health Workers employed within these services).